-Under the Regulations, purchasers must treat all suppliers equally and cannot discriminate based on the place of establishment.
-EU Treaty principles apply to all contracts with a cross-border interest.
+Under the Procurement Regulations, purchasers must treat all suppliers equally and cannot discriminate based on the place of establishment.

+For below-threshold contracts, EU Treaty principles apply where there is a cross-border interest in the contract.
 The principle of transparency requires a degree of advertisement sufficient to allow suppliers in other Member States the opportunity to express an interest or to submit tenders.